Australia’s climate change laggard

-ANZ has publicly committed to taking action to support the international aim of limiting global warming to less than 2°C above pre-industrial levels.
-But as the scorecard shows, the bank’s recent activity has been completely inconsistent with that commitment.
+In late 2015, ANZ publicly committed to taking action to support the Paris Agreement, which includes the goal of limiting global warming to 1.5°C above pre-industrial levels.
+But as our scorecard shows, ANZ’s actions brazenly flout that pledge.

 How is ANZ expanding fossil fuels?